-We have limited resources and are currently focusing our efforts on our RAF program for development in particular indications and advancing our c-MET inhibitor KIN-8741 and CDK4 selective research programs.
-As a result, we may fail to capitalize on other indications or product candidates that may ultimately have proven to be more profitable.
+We have limited resources and are currently focusing our efforts on exploring strategic alternatives for the Company.
+As a result, we may fail to capitalize on developing our programs in indications or advancing product candidates that may ultimately have proven to be more profitable.

-We are currently focusing our resources and efforts on our RAF program, our c-MET inhibitor KIN-8741 research program for development in particular indications and advancing our CDK4 selective research program.
-As a result, because we have limited resources, we may forgo or delay pursuit of opportunities for other indications or with other product candidates that may have greater commercial potential.
+We are currently focusing our resources and efforts on exploring strategic alternatives for the Company.
+As a result, because we have limited resources, we may forgo or delay pursuit of opportunities for indications or product candidates that may have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development activities for our RAF program and our research programs may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target markets for our RAF program, our c-MET inhibitor KIN-8741 and our CDK4 selective research program, or the product candidates we are currently developing in these programs, we may relinquish valuable rights to our product candidates or programs through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate or program.
+If we do not accurately evaluate the commercial potential or target markets for our programs, including our c-MET inhibitor, KIN-8741 and our CDK4 selective inhibitor KIN-7324, or the product candidates in these programs, we may relinquish valuable rights to our product candidates or programs through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product